 International Accounting Standards IAS 20

 Another standard that could be followed for a business entity is the International Accounting Standard, IAS 20, Accounting for Government Grants and Disclosure of Government Assistance.
+Recognition is discussed in IAS 20 paragraph 12 which states, “government grants shall be recognized in profit or loss on a systematic basis over the periods in which the entity recognizes as expenses the related costs for which the grants are intended to compensate.”
 This guidance may be applied in situations that lack specific guidance in U.S. GAAP for government assistance.

 An entity should follow the presentation and disclosure principles under the accounting guidance followed for recognizing the ERC.
 In U.S. GAAP, netting the income with the expenses incurred to obtain the income is not encouraged because GAAP generally does not permit net presentation in financial statements.
 In IAS 20, there is an option to either show the income as “Other Income” or to net the income against the expenses.